Vera Zvonareva: Zvonareva vs. Stosur

 Zvonareva has a 3–8 head-to-head record against Samantha Stosur.
 She lost eight times in a row to the Australian before coming from behind to win 4–6, 6–2, 6–2 at the 2020 Indian Wells Challenger.
 Zvonareva has never lost to any other player eight times in a row.

 Stosur puts heavy topspin onto the ball, which has proven detrimental to Zvonareva's ball-striking ability.
 Stosur's style has impeded Zvonareva's ability to predict where Stosur is going to place the ball when she runs around her backhand to hit her forehand inside out.

 Personal life

 In 2007, Zvonareva graduated from the Russian State University of Physical Education with a degree in Physical Education.
 She studied for a second degree in international economic relations at the Diplomatic Academy of the Ministry of Foreign Affairs in Moscow.

 On 23 August 2016, Zvonareva announced her marriage.
 Her husband Alexander Kucher is a former officer who worked in the administration of the Moscow Oblast and currently works in the logistic division of the German hardware store OBI.
 Their daughter Evelina was born in 2016.

-Legal issues
+Politics

+In March 2022, Zvonareva wore a visor with the words “No War” on the side during her third-round match at the Miami Open, following the Russian invasion of Ukraine.

-In July 2023, Zvonareva was controversially denied entry into Poland after she tried entering with a French visa to play at the 2023 WTA Poland Open.
+In July 2023, she was controversially denied entry into Poland after she tried entering with a French visa to play at the 2023 WTA Poland Open.